Would you like cleaner air where you live? Less traffic? More outdoor seating and green spaces? How about higher life expectancy?

 Shape our liveable neighbourhood

-We want a scheme that benefits everyone.
-What changes would you like to see in your street and neighbourhood?
-Ideas include:
+We want a scheme that benefits everyone, so we’d like to know what changes you’d like to see in your street and neighbourhood.
+Possibilities include:

 Add, ‘like’ or comment on ideas for improvements in your street or area